SIGNS OF LIFE

 My first novel, STILL LIFE IN A RED DRESS, was selected as a finalist in the New Mexico-Arizona Book Award in the Adventure/Drama category.
 This novel also won First Place in the Mystery/Suspense category in the 2011 Southwest Writers Workshop Annual Awards.
-There was a recent nice mention of my novel on my publisher’s blog site www.ampebooks.blogspot.com.
-(Feb 3, 2013) It is available in E-book and print from Amazon and Barnes and Noble.
-A third novel, THE EYE OF GOD, is to follow.
-Excerpts and a short discussion of each book are available elsewhere on this website.
+There was a nice mention of my novel on my publisher’s blog site that I have included in my blog.

 I became interested in writing novels after receiving encouragement from friends who read my letters relating my travels in Asia and the Pacific.
 My use of visual imagery and my strong sense of place are what make my novels as much an escape to a geographical location as the mental landscape of my characters.
 Tapping into my background in anthropology, I weave into my stories a sense of the mythical and the universal in the human experience – the drama and the conflicts that consume us all, regardless of culture.

 For some additional insight into my writing, I encourage you to go to my blog page and read my short essay THE ART OF THE LIE.
 My novels appeal to readers who enjoy an escape to a world outside their experience.
 My characters, many of them loosely based on actual people, are often complicated and flawed, and for that reason, they don’t fit neatly into ones expectations of their motives, actions, or the outcomes of my stories.
 I also like to weave into my stories threads of history, a certain philosophical viewpoint, and my own personal viewpoint of the human condition.
 What I hope to accomplish is to tell a good story.
 I hope you enjoy them.